Yasna81/Yasna81/README.md

 ## Hi There I'm Yasna Reihani 👋🌠

- I'm an Aspiring Bioinformation interested in Transcriptomics and computational biology.
+ I'm an aspiring Bioinformatician with a background in biology and a growing passion for computational methods.

 ### 🔬 Research Interests: